 - If your academic records are issued in a language other than English a literal word-for-word English translation must be provided as an addition to the original language.

-- Fraudulent Documents – The Office of Graduate and Professional Education will call into question the veracity of any document submitted to our office.
+- Fraudulent Documents – The Graduate College will call into question the veracity of any document submitted to our office.
 We regularly verify transcripts with the issuing institution.
 If any material is found to have been altered or falsified we reserve the right of expulsion.

 International Applicant Checklist